NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`epsilon-input-file` [`string`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 If this string is not empty (the default), then it should be the name of an HDF5 file whose first/only dataset defines a scalar dielectric function over some discrete grid.
 Alternatively, the dataset name can be specified explicitly if the string is in the form "filename:dataset".
 This dielectric function is then used in place of the $\varepsilon$ property of `default-material` (*i.e.* where there are no `geometry` objects).
-The grid of the epsilon file dataset need not match Meep's computational grid; it is scaled and/or linearly interpolated as needed to map the file onto the computational cell (which warps the structure if the proportions of the grids do not match, however). **Note:** the file contents *only* override the $\varepsilon$ property of the `default-material`, whereas other properties (μ, susceptibilities, nonlinearities, etc.) of `default-material` are still used.
+The grid of the epsilon file dataset need not match Meep's computational grid; it is scaled and/or linearly interpolated as needed to map the file onto the computational cell (which warps the structure if the proportions of the grids do not match, however). **Note:** the file contents *only* override the $\varepsilon$ property of the `default-material`, whereas other properties ($\mu$, susceptibilities, nonlinearities, etc.) of `default-material` are still used.

 **`dimensions` [`integer`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;